-Hospitalized elderly usually have a higher risk of malnutrition,3 indicating the need for early nutritional assessment in this group.
-Therefore, the use of a tool capable of quickly identify patients with inadequate nutritional status is very important.
-It has been shown that low body weight increases morbidity-mortality risk, reduces functional independence and quality of life, besides extending the patient's stay in hospital and increase costs of health care.3
+Hospitalized elderly usually have a higher risk of malnutrition,3 which is indicative of the need for early nutritional assessment in this group.
+Therefore, the use of a tool capable of quickly identifying patients with inadequate nutritional status is very important.
+It has been shown that low body weight increases the risk of morbidity-mortality, reduces functional independence and quality of life, as well as extends the patient's stay in hospital and increase health care costs.3

-Age did not differ between genders; however, it is noteworthy that the average age found (71.61 \pm 9.70 years) should be considered (Table 1) in the nutritional assessment of the study patients.
-Literature reports higher death rate in individuals aged 70 or more, regardless of gender, with the highest proportion in hospitalized elderly when compared to those living in households and institutionalized ones.^{17,18}
+Age did not differ between males and females; however, it is noteworthy that the average age found (71.61 \pm 9.70 years) should be considered (Table 1) in the nutritional assessment of the study patients.
+The literature reports a higher death rate in individuals aged 70 or more, regardless of sex, with the highest proportion in hospitalized elderly when compared to those living in households and institutionalized patients.
+17,18

-No significant difference was observed for mean BMI between genders, however higher percentages of inadequate nutritional status were observed in the elderly (72.7% of the women and 68.4% of the men) (Table 1).
-Nascimento et al.19 found a significant difference between the genders, and a higher prevalence of underweight among elderly males (18.2%) than women in the same age group (9%).
-Furthermore, higher prevalence of overweight was observed among women (54.5%) compared to men (29.6%).
-It is noteworthy that in the latter study,19 the elderly were not in a hospital as in our study, and the sample size was different, which may partly explain the difference between the results.
+There was no significant difference for mean BMI between males and females.
+However, higher percentages of inadequate nutritional status were found in the elderly (72.7% of females and 68.4% of males) (Table 1).
+Nascimento et al.19 found a significant difference between sexes, and a higher prevalence of underweight among elderly males (18.2%) than females in the same age group (9%).
+Furthermore, there was a higher prevalence of overweight among women (54.5%) compared to men (29.6%).
+It should be noted that in the latter study, 19 the elderly were not in a hospital as in the present study, and the sample size was different, which may partly explain the difference between the results.

-Although BMI is an important method for the classification of nutritional status, it does not reflect the regional distribution of body fat or changes in body fat distribution that occurs with aging.
-The identification of the type of body fat distribution is important, since the accumulation of fat in the abdominal region is closely related to metabolic changes, which may favor the occurrence of cardiovascular diseases and diabetes mellitus.4 for women (n=19) compared to men (n=10).
-Similar result was observed by Santos & Sichieri20 when body fat distribution in women of different age groups was evaluated by computed tomography.
-The authors observed that aging promotes physiological changes that affect abdominal adiposity, mainly in females.
-After menopause, the reduced estrogen levels and increased androgenic activity leads to the redistribution of body fat, with higher concentration in the abdominal region, and lower in the gluteal-femoral region.
+Although BMI is an important method for classification of nutritional status, it does not reflect the regional distribution of body fat or changes in body fat distribution that occurs with aging.
+The identification of the type of body fat distribution is important, since the accumulation of fat in the abdominal region is closely related to metabolic changes, which may favor the occurrence of cardiovascular diseases and diabetes mellitus.4 developing cardiovascular diseases.
+This risk was significantly higher (p=0.04) for females (n=19) compared to males (n=10).
+A similar result was found by Santos & Sichieri20 when body fat distribution in women of different age groups was evaluated by computed tomography.
+The authors found that aging promotes physiological changes that affect abdominal adiposity, mainly in females.
+After menopause, reduced estrogen levels and increased androgenic activity lead to body fat redistribution, with higher concentration in the abdominal region, and lower concentration in the gluteal-femoral region.
 This body fat redistribution is associated with the increased visceral adipose tissue and reduced subcutaneous adipose tissue in the central region of the body, which increases the risk of cardiovascular disease.20

-Currently one of the most commonly used anthropometric indicators for abdominal obesity is waist circumference, and their values can be associated with the risk of developing cardiovascular diseases.
-Considering all patients evaluated, 70.3% showed risk for the development of cardiovascular diseases.
-This risk was significantly higher (p=0.04)
+Currently, one of the most common anthropometric indicators for abdominal obesity is waist circumference, whose values can be associated with the risk of developing cardiovascular diseases.
+Considering all patients evaluated, 70.3% showed risk of

-BC is another method for nutritional status assessment of elderly, which can be used in substitution to BMI or be used as an additional measure, due to its good correlation with BMI.20 This method was able to predict inadequate nutritional status in 59.09% of the women and 73.68% of the men (p>0.05) (Table 1).
-Similar result was verified by Menezes & Marucci,21 in which the BC measurement showed high ability to identify older men with inadequate nutritional status.
+BC is another method for nutritional status assessment of the elderly, which can be used in substitution to BMI or be used as an additional measure because of its good correlation with BMI.20 This method was able to predict inadequate nutritional status in 59.09% of females and 73.68% of males (p>0.05) (Table 1).
+A similar result was found by Menezes & Marucci,21 in which BC measurement showed high ability to identify older men with inadequate nutritional status.
 This result may be related to the higher content of subcutaneous fat in women, which represents an important source of energy for them, contributing to greater BC.